ibm-cloud-docs/containers/test.md

 When you [assign cluster permissions](/docs/containers?topic=containers-users), it can be hard to judge which role you need to assign to a user.
 Use the tables in the following sections to determine the minimum level of permissions that are required to perform common tasks in {{site.data.keyword.containerlong}}.
 {: shortdesc}

-When you [assign cluster permissions](/docs/containers?topic=containers-users), it can be hard to judge which role you need to assign to a user.
-Use the tables in the following sections to determine the minimum level of permissions that are required to perform common tasks in {{site.data.keyword.containerlong}}.

 ## {{site.data.keyword.cloud_notm}} IAM platform roles
 {: #iam_platform}